ZhihaoLZH/Knover/README.md

 ### What's New:

-- October 2020: The interactive demo of PLATO-2 in Chinese has been available on [Baidu UNIT](https://ai.baidu.com/unit/v2/static/socialbot).
 - July 2020: We are opening [PLATO-2](plato-2/README.md), a large-scale generative model with latent space for open-domain dialogue systems.